Tuesday 28 April 2015

 Back on shore we walked the banks of the river finally sitting down and watching the a spectacular sunset.
 Before we left we thought it would rain but we got very lucky.

-That evening before dinner I went down to reception to connect to the internet but instead I was mobbed by Indian guests who wanted photos of me.
-Whole families, children, husbands wanting to take a photo of their wife sitting with me it was chaos for a little while.
+That evening before dinner I went down to reception to connect to the internet but instead I was mobbed by Indian guests who wanted photos of me a white person, I felt like a TV star 🙂 Whole families, children, husbands wanting to take a photo of their wife sitting with me it was chaos for a little while.
 Sajin explained later they come from a region that never sees white people.
 During dinner this photo taking situation continued with the girls as well.